This post is intended to provide fellow Canadians with a 100% unbiased step-by-step guide on how to find the best travel insurance for your needs.

-But since we travel so much, I finally decided to suck it up and do a deep dive into how to truly find the best travel insurance for Canadians.
+After a lifetime of either buying whatever some travel blogger recommends or hoping "my credit card covers it," I finally decided to suck it up and do a deep dive into how to truly find the best travel insurance.

-The policies are insanely complicated, I couldn’t trust any commission-hungry blogs, and there is no site where I can easily compare all possible policies.
+The policies are ridiculously complicated, affiliate-commission-hungry blogs and guides are full of biased misadvice, and there is no site where I can easily compare all possible policies.

-I then combined their input with dozens of hours of my own research and comparisons, condensed it all into eight (relatively) simple steps to finding the best travel insurance for Canadians specifically, and, at last, made my choice.
+Then I combined their input with dozens of hours of my own research and comparisons to condense everything into eight (relatively) simple steps to finding the best travel insurance for Canadians.

 If you follow these steps to finding the best travel insurance, you can do the same.

-8 Steps to Finding the Best Travel Insurance
+How to Choose the Best Travel Insurance in 8 Steps